 - Instead of the palm of ur hand use an oiled aluminium foil to shape and cover the filling if u like.

-NOTE**Boli is usually made with sugar but jaggery tastes even better.
-If u are making with sugar simply replace jaggery with sugar and thicken it after grinding on low flame until the consistency becomes thick and u can shape ball out of it thats all the rest is same.
+- Boli is usually made with sugar but jaggery tastes even better.
+If u are making with sugar simply replace jaggery with sugar and thicken it after grinding on low flame until the consistency becomes thick.
+Then you can shape ball out of it thats all the rest is same.

-Slight presence of white powdery coat of rice flour on cooked boli is absolutely fine.
+- Slight presence of white powdery coating of rice flour on cooked boli is absolutely fine.
 It prevents them from sticking to each other.